janroijen/eog-resources/README.md

 #TODO
 - General clean up
-- Ensure graph has constant colors for each metric
 - Automatically adjust size of graph to fit window
 - Make update query more efficient: do not need unit and obs we already have
 - Better styling